JasonPBennett/GECO/README.md

 This function takes the GECO scores calculated within *score_clusters()* and performs an ROC/AUC analysis to identify cluster quality.

-The output will be a ggplot2 figure that can be examined by running the base plot() function on the returned ggplot2 object.
+The output will be a ggplot2 object that can be visualized by running the base plot() function on the returned ggplot2 object.

 # Interpreting the Output